 Business leaders use sports analogies frequently because in sports there are rules, score-keeping, and, barring the occasional tie, winners.

 In high-performing enterprises, the organization’s values are their rules of engagement.
 Tracking is their scoreboard.
 And accountability is not punishment; it’s a support system for winners.
+Employee engagement could be team-building exercises like ice breaker questions for work, solving puzzles, etc. These can alleviate your team’s motivation levels and bring about a better co-ordination amongst your team.

 Tracking is your mechanism for communicating clearly and unambiguously the performance occurring at the enterprise, business unit, departmental and individual levels.